 The City & Guilds Diploma course is an advanced level course with the emphasis on developing personal creativity & style!
 It is an extension of the Level 3 course and for experienced stitchers who want to explore innovative and contemporary styles of quiltmaking, using experimental techniques.

-It is a two-year part-time course and scheduled to start in September 2013 at Midsomer Quilting.
+The course scheduled for September 2013 at Midsomer Quilting will be held once a month on Saturdays and will run over three years.
 Please contact me direct for further details (see Contact link on Homepage).

 The course consists of three units: (For examples click on the Tutor profile link on the Homepage)

 1. Research projects:

 i) The first is a visual study on a theme chosen by the student and builds on the design skills learned on the previous Level 3 course.
 It includes further design explorations such as Tessellations, the Fibonacci sequence and using a computer for design development.

 ii) A study of four contemporary quilters looking at their design style and making a sample using their techniques.